anuj3918/cache_feeder/README.md

 	}
 };

 //  Requires cache_feeder and initialise it, cf here is a Promise object const cf = require('./index')(options);

-//  Starts setting key value pairs to cache, can use async-await here as well cf('./csv/MOCK_DATA.csv')
+//  Starts setting key value pairs to cache, can use async-await here as well cf('./MOCK_DATA.csv')
 	.then(result => {
 		console.log(result);
 	});
 ```

 ## Details of 'options' to be passed
-Below are the default values of options
+Below are the default values of options with details
 ```
 const options = {
 	cacheConfig: {